On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of transversely p -K ahler foliations

-where $C^\infty _{SO(s)}(N_{p,q}^{\#}/\mc F^{\#})$ is the space of basic sections of $N_{p,q}^{\#}$ which are invariant under the action of $SO(s)$.
-By invoking the results in \cite{Mo82}, one can get a compact manifold $W$ and a fiber bundle such that the fibers amount to the closures of leaves of ${\mc{F}}^{\#}$, and then extend the above transverse metric to a Hermitian metric on ${M}^{\#}$ such that the fibers of $\pi:{M}^{\#}\rightarrow W$ also possess measure 1.
 We then call the manifold $W$ the \textit{basic manifold} of $\mc F$.
 The $SO(s)$-action on ${M}^{\#}$ descends to an $SO(s)$-action on $W$.
 The bundle $N_{p,q}^{\#}$ on $M^{\#}$ is associated with a Hermitian bundle denoted by $\widetilde{N_{p,q}}$ on $W$, which will be called the \textit{useful bundle} corresponding to $N_{p,q}$.
 We will denote the Hermitian scalar product on $\widetilde{N_{p,q}}$ by $\widetilde{h_{p,q}}$, which is indeed induced by the transversely Hermitian metric on $(M,\mc F)$.
 One can show that $\widetilde{N_{p,q}}$ is also an $SO(s)$-bundle and there exists a canonical isomorphism of $A(W)$-module (here $A(W)$, as the ring of smooth functions on $W$, is identified with the ring of basic functions on $M$) by utilizing (\ref{canonical isomophism 1}):

 where $C^{\infty}_{SO(s)}(\widetilde{N_{p,q}})$ denotes the space of smooth sections of $\widetilde{N_{p,q}}$ which are invariant under the action of $SO(s)$.

 Now, for arbitrary $\alpha,\beta\in A^{p,q}(M/\mc F)$, we define their scalar product by: